-- relationships education (all primary aged pupils) - relationships and sex education (all secondary aged pupils) - health education (all pupils in state-funded schools only)
+- · relationships education (all primary aged pupils) - relationships and sex education (all secondary aged pupils) - health education (all pupils in state-funded schools only)

 However, at Windlesham School, we believe that all three components are essential to helping children develop into confident adults equipped to lead fulfilling lives.
+As the Health Education element is covered within the PSHE curriculum, in all later parts of the policy, this subject will be referred to as RSE.